jbiason/blog/content/thoughts/a-mental-models-for-async-rust.md

 You see, seeing task as threads is not the right thing to do.
 The way that made everything make sense was to see tasks as **the elements being added to the MPSC channel**.

+--

+[^1]: I'm purposely ignoring the fact that the OS may not unpause some application if it is waiting for a file to be read or some data appear in the networking, just for the sake of making things easier to explain.